26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 We sometimes work with unethical dealers

 Many of us get our hamsters, guinea pigs, rabbits, and other small animals from large-scale dealers that house animals in massive warehouses, and undercover investigations have revealed abuses at some of them.
 Last year, a dealer with ties to several large pet-store chains was charged with animal cruelty after PETA released video of animals being frozen alive, denied water for days, and living in crowded, unsanitary conditions.
 (The chains severed their relationship with the dealer after the report came out.)
+Before you buy that pet, make sure you know which pet combinations will never get along.

 Don’t forget to brush your puppy’s teeth